 2. Avoidable costs.

 The jab to the jaw of holding costs.
 Think about storage & maintaining your inventory.
-An inventory, in this case, you don’t need.
+Cost areas which in this case, you don’t need.

 3. Missed opportunities.